 |Golden Nugget||$50 risk-free bet|

-There’s a bunch of different betting operators who are already offering odds on Alliance League betting.
+Now that NJ Online Gambling is legal there’s a bunch of different NJ Online Sports Betting operators who are already offering odds on Alliance League betting.
 AAF betting will eventually be done through the AAF app, which is made in partnership with MGM.
 The AAF app will allow for in-play Alliance League betting, which will feel incredibly connected to the game in real time.
 Player’s will able to bet on things like will the next drive be a touchdown?
 Or Who will get the next touchdown.

 Alliance League betting is not yet available through the AAF app, but there are a number of operators who are offering AAF odds in New Jersey already.
 Here’s a list of some operators already offering AAF odds.